-Individual's needs are continually reviewed and equipment such is provided to meet the needs of our children.
-We have lower handrails on the steps, a changing bed, smaller scale toilet seats, specific cushions and writing slopes.
+Individual's needs are continually reviewed and equipment is provided to meet the needs of our children.
+We have lower handrails on the steps, smaller scale toilet seats, specific cushions and writing slopes.
+We have also had a ceiling hoist fitted in our disabled toilet.